metaDAOproject/JTD-docs/docs/mechanics/implementation.md

 Before minting conditional tokens, someone needs to create a *conditional vault*.
 Conditional vaults are each tied to a specific *underlying token* and *settlement authority*.
-Aftera vault has been created, anyone can deposit underlying tokens into it in exchange for an equivalent number of conditional tokens.
+After a vault has been created, anyone can deposit underlying tokens into it in exchange for an equivalent number of conditional tokens.

 <div style="text-align: center;">